TheYakuzo/AssettoCorsa_CSP_Parser/README.md

 Realised thanks to the repository Wiki : https://github.com/ac-custom-shaders-patch/acc-extension-config/wiki

+CSP Last Update for the script : v0.2.2

 ## Overview

 The script `process_ini.py` reads data from INI files, compares it against a predefined JSON template, and extracts specific information.
 This is particularly useful in scenarios where configuration files are dense and need to be decoded into a more readable and usable format.